sanahmed/PhaME/docs/introduction/introduction.rst

 ::

-The raw reads are then mapped to the reference genomne using one of the following command:
+The raw reads are then mapped to the reference genomne using one of the following commands:

-For paired reads:
+For bowtie2 and paired reads:

 ::